 Additional considerations before refinancing your defaulted student loan

-Even if you’re able to refinance your previously defaulted student loan, there might be a better option for your given situation.
+Even if you can refinance your previously defaulted student loan, there might be a better option for your given situation.

 There’s a statute of limitations for how long a private lender can sue you for repayment of your loan.
 So, a private lender might be more willing to negotiate your outstanding balance as this timeline dwindles down.
-But each state has its own rules, so it’s best to consult a student loan lawyer if you’re interested in pursuing this route.
+But each state has its own rules, so it’s best to consult a student loan lawyer if you want to pursue this route.

-Another potential option is filing for bankruptcy, but it can be challenging to get your student loans discharged.
+Another potential option is filing for bankruptcy, but getting your student loans discharged can be challenging.
 However, if you have other forms of significant debt, bankruptcy could give you breathing room to hit reset on your finances, putting you in a better position to manage your student loan payments.

 If you don’t have a path to settling or discharging your defaulted student loan, then refinancing might be a viable option for your student debt.